-The directors of SEGC in office during the financial year and at the date of this report were as follows:
+The directors of SEGC in office during the financial year and up until the date of this report were as follows:

-Ms Nancy J Milne (Chairperson)

-Ms Susan M Doyle

-Mr Ian W. T. McGaw (retired 30 June 2019)

-Mr Colin Scully (appointed 1 July 2019)

-Mr Peter H Warne

-Mr Michael T Willcock
+Ms Nancy J. Milne (Chairperson) Ms Susan M. Doyle Mr Colin R. Scully (appointed 1 July 2019) Mr Peter H. Warne Mr Michael T. Willcock

-Mr Ian W.T McGaw and Mr Peter H Warne were appointed by ASX Limited (ASX) as was Mr Colin Scully on Mr McGaw's retirement.
-Mr Warne was a director of ASX during the financial year ended 30 June 2019.
-Both Mr McGaw and Mr Warne were also directors of certain controlled entities of ASX during the financial year ended 30 June 2019.
+Mr. Peter H. Warne and Mr. Colin R. Scully were appointed by ASX Limited (ASX).
+Mr Warne was a director of ASX during the financial year ended 30 June 2020 and was also a director of certain controlled entities of ASX during the financial year ended 30 June 2020.